longyarnz/infospread/Using Queries.md

   const serverResponse = sendQueryAsynchronously(REQUEST);
 ```

-*NB*: This query translates to => SELECT FROM `palettes` WHERE `tags` IN (options).
+**NB**: This query translates to => SELECT FROM `palettes` WHERE `tags` IN (options).

-The *searchPalettes* query returns an array of documents of type *Palette* from the API.
-The query takes a *variables* object with the following keys:
+The **searchPalettes** query returns an array of documents of type **Palette** from the API.
+The query takes a **variables** object with the following keys:
-* options: it takes an array of tags to search against.
+* **options**: it takes an array of tags to search against.
 This query is suited for searching the database against the interests of the viewer.
-* limit: it takes a Number type value which determines the number of documents to return.
+* **limit**: it takes a Number type value which determines the number of documents to return.
 By default, the limit is 1000; so you may omit the limit field.
-* sort: it takes a key/value object that determines how returned data is arranged.
+* **sort**: it takes a key/value object that determines how returned data is arranged.
 The data collected can arranged in ASC or DESC based on any field in the document.
 Example: `sort: {_id:'asc'}` based on field '_id' OR `sort: {_id: 'desc'}` based on field '_id'.
 By default, data is collected from newest to oldest, so you may omit the sort field.

 #### getCustomers